 - How To Update Body Measurements on Your Apple Watch and iPhone

-Here is how you can disable this feature and prevent Siri from reading aloud your texts.
+Here is how you can disable this feature on your Apple Watch to prevent Siri from reading aloud your texts

 - Open the Settings App on your Apple Watch